Tips for quantitative surveys

 Since it’s easy to create benchmarks with hard, numerical data, set goals for your survey to help you define success.
 You may be content with an average rating of three on a scale from one to five, for example, while a lower average might indicate a problem (and therefore indicate the need for improvement).

-4. Take advantage of existing tools when creating your survey
+4. Take advantage of existing tools to create your survey

 You’re already using your time and money to collect feedback.
 Don’t make that task harder than it has to be.
 Services like online form builder Jotform can help you get started with hundreds of premade survey templates ready for you to customize to your needs.
 Focus on writing excellent and incisive quantitative questions instead of worrying about how you’ll code or host the survey itself.